gavin-k-lee/mcc-api/README.md

 This repository contains the code used for a [FastAPI](https://fastapi.tiangolo.com/) server.
 It is deployed on [Railway](https://railway.app/).

-You can access the API using HTTPS requests at [https://fastapi-production-c09f.up.railway.app/](https://fastapi-production-c09f.up.railway.app/).
+You can access the API using HTTP requests at [https://fastapi-production-c09f.up.railway.app/](https://fastapi-production-c09f.up.railway.app/).
 For example:

 ```
 curl --request POST \